ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 ## Create a database and table

-Connect to the MySQL server using the terminal (or any other preferred method), and execute the commands below to create a database and table.
+Connect to the MySQL server using the Terminal (or any other preferred method) and execute the commands below to create a database and table.

 ```sql
 CREATE DATABASE IF NOT EXISTS Company;